microsoft/vscode-java-debug/README.md

   - `skipSynthetics` - Skip synthetic methods when stepping.
   - `skipStaticInitializers` - Skip static initializer methods when stepping.
   - `skipConstructors` - Skip constructor methods when stepping.
+- `javaExec` - The path to java executable to use.
+By default, the project JDK's java executable is used.

 ### Attach